Child Care Assistance

 Call 703.746.5437 (KIDS) or click below for information on:

-- Licensed child care programs, including before- and after-school programs and summer camps and the results of recent inspections and compliance history, go to www.dss.virginia.gov and click on Licensed Child Care.
+Licensed child care programs, including before- and after-school programs and summer camps and the results of recent inspections and compliance history, can be found at www.dss.virginia.gov.
 You may also contact the Fairfax Regional Licensing Office at 703.934.1505.

 Child Care Assistance Office 703.746.5473 | 1900 North Beauregard Street, Second Floor, Suite 250, Alexandria, VA 22312